Who We Are

 Capacity Building: Changes in operational efficiency for CDFIs using our tools (measured by time saved, cost reductions), number of lenders reaching new markets or customer segments because of our work.

-Capital Flow: Dollar volume of loans made by institutions using our infrastructure, number of underserved small businesses receiving capital, leverage ratios showing how much additional capital flows because of our intermediation.
+Capital Flow: Dollar volume of loans made by institutions using our infrastructure, leverage ratios showing how much additional capital flows because of our field-building work.

-Systemic Change: Policy changes influenced by our research, industry standards adopted, new partnerships formed, and shifts in how the financial inclusion ecosystem operates.
+Systemic Change: Policy changes influenced by our research, industry standards adopted, new cross-sector collaborations formed, and shifts in how the financial inclusion ecosystem operates.

 Community Impact: Ultimately, we measure success by outcomes in communities—jobs created, businesses sustained, neighborhoods strengthened.
 We track these metrics through our partners’ reporting and independent evaluation.